manymoments/manymoments.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 ---
-title: 2019 10 15 Consensus For State Machine Replication
+title: Consensus for State Machine Replication
+date: 2019-10-15 19:58:00 -07:00
+published: true
+tags:
+- dist101
+author: Kartik Nayak, Ittai Abraham
 ---

 We introduced definitions for consensus, Byzantine Broadcast (BB) and Byzantine Agreement (BA), in an [earlier post](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/).
 In this post, we will discuss how consensus protocols are used in State Machine Replication ([SMR](https://en.wikipedia.org/wiki/State_machine_replication)).
 We will compare and contrast this setting to that of traditional BB and BA.